 David Merrill (Robert De Niro), a fictitious 1950s Hollywood director, returns from filming abroad in France to find that his loyalty has been called into question by the House Committee on...
 See full summary »

 Three-times MVP baseball player Bobby Rayburn joins the San Francisco Giants, and obsessive fan, whose profession is selling hunting knives, Gil Renard is excited over that.
 But Rayburn plays the worst season of his career and Renard tries to do everything to help him, but goes too far.
 Written by

-Published by WB Music Corp.
-See more »
+Published by Leaving Hope/TVT Music Inc. See more »

 Was this review helpful to you?